Gum Disease Treatment Summerfield

 Periodontal Maintenance

 Once you’ve had gum disease that has caused significant damage, regular checkups and cleanings will not be enough to maintain your oral health.
 Instead, you’ll need periodontal maintenance performed multiple times a year (usually every 3 or 4 months).
 During these visits, the entire length of each tooth is thoroughly cleaned, right down to the area where the root, gum, and bone meet.
-Frequent appointments give us a chance to monitor the levels of bacteria in your mouth and remove buildup as necessary.
+Frequent appointments give us a chance to monitor the levels of bacteria in your mouth and remove buildup, as necessary.